 Takeaway:

-Q: Why doesn’t buyer feedback explain why a Ladera Ranch home was eliminated?
+Q: Why is showing feedback unreliable when a Ladera Ranch home is eliminated?

 Example: